minprog/uva-prog-ai/20 Problem sets/20 Simple Java/10 Karel.md

        java -cp .:karel.jar CollectNewspaperKarel

   This runs the CollectNewspaperKarel class.
-But alas, nothing happens if your press **run** of course, because you still have to implement the code!
+But alas, nothing happens if your press *run* of course, because you still have to implement the code!

-* Now, when in the `pset1` directory, run the following command to start your editor and get programming!
+* Now, when in the **pset1** directory, run the following command to start your editor and get programming!

-## About the use of Java

-You cannot use any other constructs in your programs than those mentioned on the last page of the Karel book (cheat sheet!).
+> You cannot use any other constructs in your programs than those mentioned on the last page of the Karel book (cheat sheet!).
 All of these exercises are designed to be solvable without the use of variables.

-For both these problems, your program should work for **every relevant world** that came with the starter kit!

 Also, you should not use recursion, in order to practice with iterative solutions.
 You have done enough recursion in the Logic Programming course!

 ## Problem 1: `StoneMasonKarel.java`